The employee guide to Canadian payroll year-end (2025)

 Now that you’re in full swing of getting those tax slips issued before the end of February, your inbox might be starting to pile up with questions from employees.
 Questions like, “What does Box 40 mean on my T4?” or “When do I get my T4?”
 Don’t sweat it.
 To educate employees on what they can expect regarding payroll year-end, share the tax slip guides and communications templates provided below.

 Sometimes internal communications get missed.
-If your employees don’t receive or see your communications regarding 2023 tax slip information or what they can expect from their first pay of 2024, we’ve put together a comprehensive FAQ of the most common questions employees ask their payroll team.
+Suppose your employees don’t receive or see your communications regarding 2025 tax slip information or what they can expect from their first pay of 2026.
+In that case, we’ve put together a comprehensive FAQ of the most common questions employees ask their payroll team.

 Employee tax slip FAQ for payroll year-end